elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

 Next, you'll create a public endpoint for this service that provides you access to the MinIO GUI.

 ## Expose the MinIO object storage service

+Elyra utilizes object storage to persist artifacts during pipeline processing.
+The MinIO GUI provides a basic GUI that is not exposed publicly by default.

+To make the GUI available:

 1. In the terminal window create a public endpoint for the MinIO service that was deployed alongside Kubeflow.